 CLI

-Drive MailBlastr from the terminal — there is no dedicated CLI, but the API is curl-friendly.
+Drive MailBlastr from the terminal — the official `mailblastr-cli`, or plain curl.

-MailBlastr does not ship a dedicated command-line tool.
-Because the API is a plain JSON REST API, the terminal you already have — curl plus jq — covers the full surface, and it works the same in scripts, CI/CD pipelines, and one-off debugging sessions.
+Prefer zero install?
+Because the API is a plain JSON REST API, the terminal you already have — curl plus jq — covers the full surface too, and it works the same in scripts, CI/CD pipelines, and one-off debugging sessions.
+The rest of this page is the curl cookbook.

 Authentication